PlayerMiller109/obsidian-sheets-basic/README.md

-- In the current version you need to switch to reading mode before exporting PDF.
+- In the current version you need to switch to reading mode before exporting a PDF.
 - Use the plugin command 'rebuildCurrent' (default hotkey `F5`) in editing mode to refresh.
-    - It is recommended to refresh once before exporting PDF, then switch to reading mode and export.
+    - It is recommended to refresh once before exporting a PDF, then switch to reading mode and export.
-    - When use outside tables, it will refresh the active leaf.
+    - When used outside tables, it will refresh the active leaf.
-    - When use in a normal table cell, it will refresh the table.
-Avoid your cursor in a signifier cell.
+    - When used in a normal table cell, it will refresh the table.
+Avoid placing your cursor in a signifier cell.
-    - When use in a merged table cell, it will unmerge the cell, and the cell becomes a normal cell.
+    - When used in a merged table cell, it will unmerge the cell, and the cell will become a normal cell.
-- Do not use the upper merge in the first row of the table body, that is, do not merge the table header and the table body.
+- Do not use the upper merge in the first row of the table body; that is, do not merge the table header and the table body.

 <details>
 <summary>Test text, click to unfold</summary>